-- 1. Compare the energy consumption across different sectors in the US and internationally. - 2.
+- 1. Compare energy consumption across different sectors in the US and internationally. - 2.
 Compare available energy sources on earth. - 3.
 Distinguish between force, energy, exergy, heat, and power. - 4.
 Discuss factors causing global warming. - 5.
 Understand global warming modeling including Radiative Forcing and Global Warming Potential. - 6.
 Beyond CO2 and energy describe the climate impact of other Greenhouse Gases and sources. - 7.
 Describe the evolution of regulations to address global warming. - 8.
-Explain the impact of the emergence of new countries such China and India on the energy needs. - 9.
-Discuss the energy transition from fossil fuel to carbon free energy sources: how it transforms the energy sector and affects international trade and alliances. - 10.
+Discuss the energy transition from fossil fuel to carbon free energy sources: how it transforms the energy sector and affects international trade and alliances. - 9.
 Describe the levers of energy transition and the trends and the challenges related to them.